lindseydortch/estump-casestudy/README.md

 What looked like a simple booking tool on the surface turned out to be a deceptively complex marketplace with three distinct user types, a distance based contractor matching system, a traveling contractor fallback, and a full admin approval workflow.

-eStump is currently in final stages and launching mid May 2026.
+eStump launched in July of 2026.

 ---